December 23rd, 06:00: New York City, you'll be mine tonight.

 Central Park, Liberty Island, Empire State Building, Met, Time Square […], I was literally stunned by the overwhelming beauty of that city.
 I mean, it’s not just pretty, it’s impressive!
 Even on days when I was feeling a little more down or tired, I would lift my eyes to the skyscrapers and be like « F*ck, I’m in New York!! ».

 As I know how it feels to go to the Metropolis for the first time and not know what to do, I got you covered.
 Here is what I would suggest :

 Gifted as a present to the American nation by the French, the Statue of Liberty has become an icon of New York and of the United States.
 And trust me, even if you think you know it, you don't.
 It's way more impressive in reality!Statue of Liberty.

 It's not like you were ever going to miss it.
 I literally ended up on Time Square more time than I planned to but you should definitely go on Broadway Avenue, see all the shows, all the buildings, all the stores, and screens.Time Square

 The Empire State Building used to be the tallest building in New York City (now it is the One World Trade Center), and it's literally impressive when you get to go up and see all of the city, including Brooklyn, Queens, and Jersey City, from one point.Empire State Building

 Whether it's one of the Avengers movies, Gossip Girl, or pretty much any movie that ever pictured a place in New York, you definitely know Grand Central, at least from sight.
 Well...
 I'm happy to attest that the station is even more beautiful in real life.Grand Central

 Waschington Square Park

-If I’m being honest with myself, I don’t think New York is a city where I would actually enjoy to live and work: it’s way too big, way too crowded and eventful.
+If I’m being honest with myself, I don’t think New York is a city where I would actually enjoy living and working: it’s way too big, way too crowded, and eventful.
 Yet, as I shot one last look at the Big Apple, I knew that whatever shall happen, I would be back, soon enough.